Conformal nets I: coordinate-free nets

 \subsection{Acknowledgements}

 \addtocontents{toc}{\SkipTocEntry} We would like to thank Stephan Stolz and Peter Teichner for their continual support during this project and for having formulated the question that led to it, and to thank Michael M\"uger for his invaluable guidance regarding conformal nets.
-We thank Sebastiano Carpi for pointing out a missing argument and the reference~\cite{Longo-Xu(dichotomy)}.
+We thank Sebastiano Carpi for pointing out a missing argument and the reference~\cite{Longo-Xu(dichotomy)}, and Marcel Bischoff for pointers to the literature.
 The last author also would like to thank Michael Hopkins for his suggestion to read Wassermann's articles.
 The first author was supported by the Sonderforschungsbereich 878, and the second author was partially supported by a Miller Research Fellowship.